ShehaniWageesha/ITRA-Project/README.md

-URL management system to track the campaigns using URLs and manage them.
+URL management system to track the campaigns using URLs and manage those URLs.